Cuban Americans

+Another 20,000 Cuban Americans in the state are concentrated in the San Francisco Bay Area and another 10,000 the counties of Central Valley, California altogether.

+Up next is New Jersey followed by New York (state), hosting approximately 167,000 people altogether, followed by Nevada, with Clark County, Nevada hosting nearly 50,000 Cuban Americans.

+The states of Georgia, Kentucky, and Illinois also host following fastly growing amounts of Cuban Americans.

 Immigration

 Early migrations

 Before the Louisiana Purchase and the Adams–Onís Treaty of 1819, Spanish Florida and other possessions of Spain on the Gulf Coast west of the Mississippi River were provinces of the Captaincy General of Cuba.
 Consequently, Cuban immigration to regions that would eventually form the United States have a long history, beginning in the Spanish colonial period in 1565 when the settlement of St. Augustine was established by Pedro Menéndez de Avilés and hundreds of Spanish soldiers and their families moved from Cuba to St. Augustine to establish new lives.

 Thousands of Cuban settlers also immigrated to Louisiana between 1778 and 1802 and Texas during the period of Spanish rule.
 Since 1820, the Cuban presence was more than 1,000 people.
 In 1870 the number of Cuban immigrants increased to almost 12,000, of which about 4,500 resided in New York City, about 3,000 in New Orleans and 2,000 in Key West.
 The causes of these movements were both economic and political, which intensified after 1860, when political factors played the predominant role in emigration, as a result of deteriorating relations with the Spanish metropolis.

 1869 marked the beginning of one of the most significant periods of emigration from Cuba to the United States, again centered on Key West.
 The exodus of hundreds of workers and businessmen was linked to the manufacture of tobacco.
 The reasons are many: the introduction of more modern techniques of elaboration of snuff, the most direct access to its main market, the United States, the uncertainty about the future of the island, which had suffered years of economic, political and social unrest during the beginning of the Ten Years' War against Spanish rule.
 It was an exodus of skilled workers, precisely the class in the island that had succeeded in establishing a free labor sector amid a slave economy.

-The manufacture of snuff by the Cuban labor force, became the most important source of income for Key West between 1869 and 1900.

 Tampa was added to such efforts, with a strong migration of Cubans, which went from 720 inhabitants in 1880 to 5,532 in 1890.
 However, the second half of the 1890s marked the decline of the Cuban immigrant population, as an important part of it returned to the island to fight for independence.
 The War accentuated Cuban immigrant integration into American society, whose numbers were significant: more than 12,000 people.

+The population of Cuban Americans has experienced a surge in growth once again with the arrival of the 2021–23 Cuban migration wave to the United States, where Cubans were intercepted at the Southern border over 300,000 times.